kevgo/tricorder/README.md

 By default, it reviews the smallest scope you currently work on:

-- if uncommitted changes exist: reviews only those
+- uncommitted changes exist: reviews only those
-- no uncommitted changes but you are on a feature branch: reviews all changes made on that branch
+- no uncommitted changes but you are on a feature branch with changes: reviews all changes made on that branch
-- no uncommitted changes and not on a feature branch: reviews the entire repo
+- otherwise: reviews the entire repo

 To process a different set of files, use `--scope`.